broadcaststorm/broadcaststorm.github.io/_posts/2022-02-15-github-pages-build-environment.md

 but you need to know just a little bit about it.
 In short, you can use GitHub provided themes (which are Jekyll based) or your own custom Jekyll theme.
-There are of course a wide selection of freely available themes out there that some very kind people have made available^[As a side note, you can host static content built from other generators, you just have to have your own workflow to generate them.]
+There are of course a wide selection of freely available themes out there that some very kind people have made available.

+As a side note, you can host static content built from other generators, you just have to have your own workflow to generate them.
+Anyway...

 The important concept to keep in mind here is that these sites usually are static content - meaning that the Jekyll engine processes